Dictionary » Positive Words » Reputable – Meaning, Definition, Synonyms and Antonyms

-The word ‘Reputable’ describes someone or something that is considered trustworthy, respectable, and held in good regard by others.
+The word ‘Reputable’ is an adjective that describes someone or something considered trustworthy and respected.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Reputable’ correctly in sentences.

 Reputable Explained in Depth

-A complete and detailed guide to the word ‘Reputable’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Reputable’ including meaning, definition, examples, etymology, synonyms, and antonyms, with quick tips for choosing the right wording in everyday and professional contexts.

 Meanings of Reputable

 Reputable means having a good reputation, being trustworthy, and commanding respect.
-When a person, company, or organization is reputable, it means they are widely seen as honest, reliable, and deserving of confidence.
+When a person, company, or organization is reputable, it means they are widely seen as honest, reliable, and deserving of confidence, which is often closely tied to trustworthy behavior over time.

 Definition

 Reputable refers to someone or something considered to be honest, trustworthy, and respected.
 When a person, business, institution, or brand is reputable, they have earned a positive reputation and are regarded highly by others.
-This can come from consistent good behavior, quality work, or ethical practices.
+This can come from consistent good behavior, quality work, or ethical practices that create reliability in the eyes of clients and the public.

 Etymology